 Even if your mouth is tender or hurting, you must keep your teeth clean.
 If it is too uncomfortable to use a toothbrush, you can purchase disposable sponge swabs, such as those from Toothette®.
 When using the swabs, gently rub your gums, tongue, and soft gum tissue.
 If your gums are sore or bleed when attempting to floss, go ahead and avoid it for the time being, especially if your platelet count is on the low side.

 Discontinue using your dentures or dental plates while you are sleeping or if they do not fit well.
-Your dentist can adjust them or fix them if needed.
+Your dentist can adjust them or fix them if necessary.
 When you are cleaning your dentures or dental plates, use those cleaners that are effervescent.
 These are the cleaners that bubble such as Efferdent®.
 Before wearing your dentures or dental plates, always rinse them very well.
 You should never smoke, whether it be cigars, pipes, or cigarettes.
 Do not drink alcohol or chew tobacco.
 These substances will irritate your mouth if it is tender or sore.

 You should continue to visit your dentist regularly.
 When you do, make sure to inform him or her of your cancer treatment and how it is progressing.
 A conscientious dentist will let you know about all the ways that treatment can affect the body, especially chemotherapy and your teeth.
 Your dentist for cancer patients in Lincoln, NE will also discuss potential side effects that include the mouth in general.
 Share with your dentist who your oncologist is and his or her contact information.
 Likewise, let your oncologist know about any dental work you and your dentist are considering undertaking.
 Inform your oncologist of any cleanings, fillings, teeth pulling, gum procedures, dental implants, etc. It is important to maintain good oral health.
-Keeping the mouth clean and reducing exposure to potentially harmful bacteria while your immune system is compromised, is essential.
+Keeping the mouth clean to reduce exposure to potentially harmful bacteria, if your immune system is compromised, is essential.

 Chemotherapy and Your Teeth, Managing Medications with the help of your Dentist for Cancer Patients in Lincoln, NE